zulip/zulip/templates/zerver/help/demo-organizations.md

 {end_tabs}

-## Converting a demo organization to a regular organization
+## Convert a demo organization to a permanent organization

 {start_tabs}